Philadelphia (film): Cast

-Daniel Day-Lewis was offered the role of Andrew Beckett, but turned it down.
-Bill Murray and Robin Williams were considered for the role of Joe Miller.
-John Leguizamo was offered the role of Miguel Álvarez, but turned it down to play Luigi in the film Super Mario Bros.
-In an interview with The New York Times in June 2022, Tom Hanks said that the film would not get made nowadays with a straight actor in a gay role, stating audiences wouldn't "accept the inauthenticity of a straight guy playing a gay guy".
-Hanks added that that was "rightly so", stating "One of the reasons people weren't afraid of that movie is that I was playing a gay man".

-Inspiration
+Real-life inspirations

 The events in the film are similar to the events in the lives of attorneys Geoffrey Bowers and Clarence Cain.
 Bowers was an attorney who, in 1987, sued the law firm Baker McKenzie for wrongful dismissal in one of the first AIDS discrimination cases.
 Cain was an attorney for Hyatt Legal Services who was fired after his employer found out he had AIDS.
 He sued Hyatt in 1990, and won just before his death.

 In 1994, shortly after the film's release, Scott Burr, a former attorney with the Philadelphia firm of Kohn, Nast and Graf, sued his previous employer for illegally terminating him upon finding out that he was HIV positive.
 Like the defendants in the film, the firm claimed that it fired him for incompetence without knowing about his health.
 The parties settled the lawsuit for an undisclosed amount after three weeks of trial.
 Burr continued to practice law prior to his death in 2020.

 Controversy

-Bowers' family sued the writers and producers of the film.
-A year after Bowers' death in 1987, a producer, Scott Rudin, had interviewed the Bowers family and their lawyers, and, according to the family, promised compensation for the use of Bowers' story as a basis for a film.
+Bowers's family sued the writers and producers of the film.
+A year after Bowers's death in 1987, a producer, Scott Rudin, had interviewed the Bowers family and their lawyers, and, according to the family, promised compensation for the use of Bowers's story as a basis for a film.
 Family members asserted that 54 scenes in the movie were so similar to events in Bowers's life that some of them could only have come from their interviews.
 However, the defense said that Rudin had abandoned the project after hiring a writer and did not share any information the family had provided.
 The lawsuit was settled after five days of testimony.
 Although terms of the agreement were not released, the defendants did admit that "the film 'was inspired in part'" by Bowers' story.